rage/tmc-cli-rust/README.md

 ### Update

-You can download the latest exercises with `tmc update`, if some modifications have done to the exercise.
+If some updates have done to the exercises by your organization, you can download the latest exercises with `tmc update`.
 You can choose course with interactive menu.

 ## Contribution